Dybondzy/School_District_Analysis/README.md

 Percentage of students passing reading for each school in the "% Passing Reading" column Overall passing percentage for each school in the "% Overall Passing" column

+In the per_school_summary_df DataFrame, we will format the Total School Budget and Per Student Budget columns to include:

+A U.S. dollar sign
+Two decimal places
+A thousands separator

+If the columns were not ordered correctly, put them in the following order:

+School Type
+Total Students
+Total School Budget
+Per Student Budget
+Average Math Score
+Average Reading Score
+% Passing Math
+% Passing Reading
+% Overall Passing